 These turn out great with a bit of lemon zest on top too.
 With a wonderfully easy streusel like topping your kids can help you bake them too.
 Next try our blender muffins and let us know what you think.

-How to make blueberry muffins
+How to make Homemade Blueberry Muffins

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!